EthanZhu90/ZSL_PP_CVPR17/README.md

 Mohamed Elhoseiny*, Yizhe Zhu*, Han Zhang, Ahmed Elgammal, Link the head to the "peak'': Zero Shot Learning from Noisy Text descriptions at Part Precision, CVPR, 2017

-This code is implemente by  Yizhe Zhu and Mohamed Elhoseiny.
+This code is implemented by Yizhe Zhu and Mohamed Elhoseiny.

 Data:
 You can download the dataset [CUB2011](https://drive.google.com/open?id=0B_8vkk7CF-pwejFFcEp2R1FfRFU) and [NABird](https://drive.google.com/open?id=0B_8vkk7CF-pwOGhpQXFUUXZlQjg).